-Regular hang-out, network and community meeting for female-identifying folks in Berlin.
+Regular hang-out, network and community meeting for FLINTA* (women, lesbian, inter, non binary, trans and agender folks) in Berlin.
 Varying locations.
 If you are interested get in touch.

 PREASURE LAB @ 2727 California Street, Berkeley, US

 During a residency at 2727 California Street, an art and education initiative and artist in residence program, we designed and built hug machines which we modeled on a prototype built by the US American autism activist and animal scientist Temple Grandin.
 Grandin built herself a hug machine when she was in college: she desired the feeling of being held yet felt overstimulated by human touch.
 Based on her research we investigated the effects and affects of physical pressure on the human body.
 At the end of the residency we organized a one night preasure lab where the public was able to try out the hug machines.
 Visitors interacted with the machines and experienced the sensuous and affective changes of being cared for by a machine.